typeclasses/ascii/ascii/readme.md

 UTF-8 that can represent the entire Unicode character set, which includes over a hundred thousand characters and is not limited to the symbols of any particular writing system or culture.
-However, ASCII is still relevant to network protocols; for example, we can see it in the specification of [HTTP message headers][ietf].
+However, ASCII is still relevant to network protocols; for example, we can see it in the specification of [HTTP].

 There is a convenient relationship between ASCII and Unicode: the ASCII characters are the first 128 characters of the much larger Unicode character